lazywithclass/project-lamp/website/book/chapter2.markdown

       error $ "applied non function value"
 ```

-*And that's all she wrote!* We have now implemented an interpreter, `interp`, for a Turing-complete programming language, `Term`.
+*And that's all she wrote!* `interp` is an interpreter for a Turing-complete programming language, `Term`.
 We have included the complete interpreter below and as well as a few example `Term` programs.

 {% basic basicinterpreter#interp :: Env Value -> Term -> Value
 interp _ (Num i)     = N i